Resources for Politics

 John Stuart Mill's Utilitarianism (McMaster)

-Herbert Spencer's Man versus the State (McMaster)
+Herbert Spencer's Man versus the State (McMaster)--LINK DOWN

 Michael Bakunin's God and the State (Marxists.org)